amanmyuserid/Natural-Language-Search-For-DB/README.md

-Below is the modified README.md reflecting your requested changes:
+Below is the **modified README.md** with the **updated folder structure** to reflect your current files, while retaining the rest of the content as requested:

 ```markdown
 # Natural-Language-Search-For-DB